DIAL-RPI/UCAT/readme.md

-# Towards Adversarial Robustness in UnlabeledTarget Domains
+# Towards Adversarial Robustness in Unlabeled Target Domains

 ## Introduction
 Adversarial training in unlabeled target domain is a neglected but challenging problem.
 In this [paper](https://arxiv.org/abs/2011.09563), we propose a new framework of __Unsupervised Cross-domain Adversarial Training (UCAT)__ to tackle the above problem by effectively utilizing knowledge from the labeled source domain to enhance the representation learning in the unlabeled target domain.

 ## Requirements
 - set up your environment by anaconda, (**python3.7, torch 1.7.0**)